-about 2 miles from St Kew and St Tudy, a fine Victorian stone/slate gate lodge about 30' back from a beautifully wooded (bluebells in April/May) stretch of the A39, a Lamellen Estate property.
+About 2 miles from St Kew and St Tudy, a fine Victorian gate lodge about 30' back from a beautifully wooded (bluebells in April/May) stretch of the A39, a Lamellen Estate property.
 It is screened by rhododendron and oak trees.
-The river Allen and a leat surround it and its mostly lawned garden (tyre swing), creating an island effect and providing 'Swallows and Amazons' opportunities for older children.
+The River Allen and a leat surround its mostly lawned garden (tyre swing), creating an island effect and providing 'Swallows and Amazons' opportunities for older children.
 It was built to safeguard the entrance to the main house and its 18 acres of gardens, full of magnificent trees and shrubs collected since 1849, which you are welcome to roam.
 Also, 80 acres of private woodland and riverbanks to walk and cycle.

 Inside, unfussy decor, comfortable and very private, low ceilings downstairs (6'3").
-Living room (woodburner, TV/DVD) and small dining room/snug (TV/DVD), both with view to garden; fitted kitchen/dining room with table/chairs, dishwasher, microwave, fridge-freezer; utility room (washing machine, tumble drier) with door to private, enclosed patio; loo (washbasin).
-Upstairs, three bedrooms – a double (6' zip-linked bed or twin, TV), a double (5' bed), and a single; bathroom (suite plus bath-shower).
+Living room (woodburner, TV/DVD) and small dining room/snug (TV/DVD), both with view to garden; fitted kitchen/dining room (dishwasher, microwave, fridge-freezer, electric cooker); utility room (washing machine, tumble drier) with door to private enclosed patio; loo.
+Upstairs, three bedrooms – a double (6' zip-linked bed or twin, TV), a double (5' bed), and a single; bathroom (suite, shower over bath).
 Spring water.
 Discounts available for parties of 4 or fewer from November to March (please ask us).
 A must for gardeners.

 |Size||Sleeps up to 5, 3 bedrooms|

 |Rooms||3 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Notes||Pets welcome, Yes, smoking allowed|

 |General||Central heating, TV, Telephone|